AeSix/LinuxSetup/README.md

 Alternatively, the ssh-motd file can be hosted in a non-user area, the script re-directed to it.
 This file is used by me for the welcome section.
 If using a global file, the $USERNAME variable and scripts can be commented out.

+This file uses a 61 charecter width, so it displays nicely on my Note 8.
+The ssh-motd file should also use 61 char width, to maintain aesthetics.

 ## ssh-motd
 This is a simple text file, with no scripting support.
 It is read by 01-aesix to fill the welcome section.
 This has been added as a user file so the user can use it as a reminder section, or to leave a note for other persons with account access.
 This can be hosted in a non-user global area, with minor changes to the 01-aesix script, to disallow user changes.
 This goes against the spirit, however :)